Equity Scholarship applications for mid year 2017

 Depending on your applicant status you will need to enter certain information:

-- If you applied through SATAC for a place at the University of Adelaide or the University of South Australia for 2017, you will be asked for your SATAC reference number.
+- If you applied through SATAC for a place at the University of South Australia for mid year 2017, you will be asked for your SATAC university reference number.

 You will need to supply proof of financial disadvantage: